My Story

 I tend to avoid ballpark food and eat at home before games, or whenever possible, bring food with me into the ballpark.
 I'm just not much of a finger food person and try not to eat anything too messy, which seems to describe almost all ballpark food (hot dogs, burgers, etc.).
 Ballpark food can also cost a pretty penny!

-I have caved in getting ballpark food on occasion though, particularly when I've traveled.
-The buffalo fries at Camden Yards are the best ballpark food I've eaten so far.
+I have caved in actually buying ballpark food on occasion though, particularly when I've traveled.
+The buffalo fries at Camden Yards are the best ballpark concession I've eaten so far.
+The BBQ filet tip loaded tater tots from Lobel’s at Yankee Stadium are a close second.